suksham11/Solanatoken/README.md

-# MySolanaToken README
+ README

 ## Overview

-Welcome to MySolanaToken!
+Welcome to SolanaToken!
 This repository contains the code and resources for creating and managing a custom token on the Solana blockchain.

 ### Features